Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Bayesian hierarchical model

 \subsection{Results}

-Posterior inference is conducted via Hamiltonian Monte Carlo \citep{neal2011mcmc,betancourt2017conceptual} using NumPyro \citep{phan2019composable} (4 chains, 4,000 iterations with 2,000 warmup).
-The maximum split-$\hat{R}$ \citep{vehtari2021rank,brooks1998general} is 1.000, the minimum bulk effective sample size is 4,070, and no divergent transitions occurred.
+Posterior inference is conducted via Hamiltonian Monte Carlo \citep{neal2011mcmc,betancourt2017conceptual} using NumPyro \citep{phan2019composable} (4 chains, 4,000 iterations with 3,000 warmup, target acceptance 0.99).
+The maximum split-$\hat{R}$ \citep{vehtari2021rank,brooks1998general} is 1.000, the minimum bulk effective sample size is 3,794, and no divergent transitions occurred.